This page details the process for making purchases and being reimbursed for purchases made on behalf of the Evans School.

 Alternative purchasing methods may also be needed if the vendor does not accept credit cards, if the vendor requires a signed purchase order, or if the purchase is for a very large dollar amount.
 Complete the Purchase Reimbursement Form for these types of purchases.
 Consult the Evans School Fiscal Team if you have questions.
 The Fiscal Team is located in Parrington 303 and can be reached at email@example.com.

-Purchases and reimbursements at the Evans School are managed by Finance and Research Services in Parrington Hall room 303.
+Purchases and reimbursements at the Evans School are managed by Finance and Administration in Parrington Hall room 303.
 Activities related to purchasing and non-travel reimbursements are processed by the Evans School Fiscal Team at firstname.lastname@example.org.
 Forms related to purchasing and reimbursements can be found here.